santoshkumarradha/pyquestaal/README.md

 [![DOI](https://zenodo.org/badge/258655688.svg)](https://zenodo.org/badge/latestdoi/258655688)

 This is a calculator class that has been written to interface calculations done using [QUESTAAL](http://questaal.org) with highthroughput calculators like [ASE](https://wiki.fysik.dtu.dk/ase/).

-Note: The module can be used as a stad alone python controler for questaal jobs.
+>Note: The module can be used as a stand alone python controller for questaal jobs as well.

 ### Features

   - make symmetry line files supported by QUESTAAL on the fly with a given structure
   - plot bands directly *(requires plotquestaal.py)*
-  - relaxiations included
+  - relaxations included
   - can read forces from output files
   - Control number of processors